SMTG-Bham/aiida-user-addons/README.md

 ## Required package version

 Development version of `aiida-vasp` should be used.

 ## Usage

 Custom workflows are registered as entry points, so `WorkflowFactory('vaspu.relax')` will load the relaxation workflow.
+Check the outputs of `verdi plugin list aiida.workflows` to see the workflows avaliable.